pherms/github-sonarqube-action/README.md

 # SonarQube action for github

-This action provides SonarQube code scanning to your project.
+This action provides [SonarQube](https://www.sonarqube.org/) code scanning to your project.
-SonarQube scans your code for vulnerabilities, bugs and codesmells in more than 20 programming languages.
+[SonarQube](https://www.sonarqube.org/) scans your code for vulnerabilities, bugs and codesmells in more than 20 programming languages.

-SonarQube is an open-source platform, developed by SOnarsource.
+[SonarQube](https://www.sonarqube.org/) is an open-source platform, developed by Sonarsource.

 This action does not support SonarCloud!